pkiehl2002/2022_MIP_280A4_final_project/report.md

 # MIP 280A4 Final Project 2022

 This report documents the final project I did for MIP 280A4, Microbial Sequence Analysis, in the fall of 2022.
 I analyzed a <em>Paenibacillus</em> genome with antimicrobial properties that was isolated from soil.
 I trimmed, assembled, mapped, and annotated this genome.
+The workflow and results of this project can be found in this file.
 Packages, figures, and extra data can be found in additional_information.md.
-This file is written in [Markdown format](https://www.markdownguide.org/basic-syntax/).
+These files are written in [Markdown format](https://www.markdownguide.org/basic-syntax/).

 ## Step 1: Quality Testing